davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 This assumes you have an ubuntu server configured as a LAMP stack.
 If you need to install the necessary packages, use:

-`apt-get update`
+`sudo apt-get update`

-`apt-get install -y apache2 mysql-server php libapache2-mod-php`
+`sudo apt-get install -y apache2 mysql-server php libapache2-mod-php`

 We'll need Composer for configuring PHP in the steps below, so install that, too.
 (Composer itself requires Curl, so...)

-`apt-get install -y composer php-curl`
+`sudo apt-get install -y composer php-curl`

 ## Linux
 ### on the server side...